 Enter Rank Tracker.

-First of all, you should add all of the queries for which you already own the featured snippet.
+First of all, you should add all of the queries where you already own the featured snippet.

-Just to recap, here’s how you can find these: Site Explorer -> Enter domain -> Organic keywords -> SERP Features -> Featured snippets -> Target domain must be featured.
+Just to recap, here’s how you can find these: Site Explorer -> Enter domain -> Organic keywords -> SERP Features -> Featured snippets -> Only linking to target.

-Export this report to CSV, then copy all the keywords and paste into Rank Tracker.
+Export this report to CSV, then copy all the keywords and paste them into Rank Tracker.

-I recommend tagging them with something like “featured snippets” (this just makes it quicker and easier to filter for them in future) before hitting “Add to list.”
+I recommend tagging them with something like “featured snippets” (this just makes it quicker and easier to filter them in future) before adding the list into your Rank Tracker project.

-Rank Tracker -> your project -> Overview -> filter for the snippets you’re tracking with the “tag” filter -> click “SERP snippets” graph -> select “Featured snippet”.
+Rank Tracker -> select project -> Overview -> filter for the snippets you’re tracking with the “tag” filter -> click “SERP features” tab -> select “Featured snippet”.

 Here are the key parts to keep an eye on:

-- the percentage of all queries that have a featured snippet that you currently own (e.g., if there are 100 tracked keywords showing featured snippets and it says 10%, then you own 10 featured snippets);
+- the percentage of all queries with featured snippets that you currently own (e.g., if there are 100 tracked keywords showing featured snippets and it says 10%, then you own ten featured snippets);

 - a graph showing your progress over time.